-We are delighted that Matthew Taylor, Chief Executive of the RSA who led the recently published Good Work review into modern employment practices, will be joining Eugen Miropolski, MD of WeWork Europe & Israel, Ade McCormack, near futurist and digital strategist and Ella Bennett, Group HR Director at Home Retail Group at our panel event on 28 September at WeWork’s recently launched, highly innovative workspace: WeWork Aldwych House.
+We are delighted that Matthew Taylor, Chief Executive of the RSA who led the recently published Good Work review into modern employment practices, will be joining Eugen Miropolski, MD of WeWork Europe & Israel, Ade McCormack, near futurist and digital strategist and Ella Bennett, HR Director Sainsbury's-Argos at our panel event on 28 September at WeWork’s recently launched, highly innovative workspace: WeWork Aldwych House.

 Over the last decade many businesses have been disrupted or transformed completely by digital forces.
 The “gig” economy has gained a significant foothold and accelerated a trend to more flexible employment arrangements.
 Traditional ways of doing business are also being challenged by the shifting economic, social and demographic landscape.
 Organisations across all sectors are under increasing pressure to be more agile and to rethink old ways of doing things in order to survive and thrive.